Originally published in October 2024. Last updated on February 24, 2025.

 Then add your location to these keywords to attract searchers in your service area (like “termite control in Columbus, Ohio”).
 Many searchers will add the name of their region to a search so they can find a pest control company in their area.

-Pro Tip: A bit of keyword research can help you determine which words or phrases best describe your business or service offerings.
+Pro Tip: Keyword research can help you determine which words or phrases best describe your business or service offerings.

-Search all your brainstormed keywords into Google and see what comes up.
+Search all your brainstormed keywords in Google and see what comes up.
 Take note of the types of pages that show up and how you can make yours better.

 3. Add service pages to your website